• Home

 “We see considerable leadership from some companies that have embedded population nutrition and obesity in their policy approaches and strategies,” says Lana Vanderlee, a postdoctoral fellow who co-led the study with Mary L’Abbé, a professor of nutritional sciences at U of T. “But it’s not the case across all companies, and no single company demonstrated strong commitments in all the areas we examined.”

-The researchers assessed 22 companies, half of which provided data or clarification on their policies.
-Study criteria did not include the healthfulness of specific products and focused largely on corporate leadership, best practices and areas of potential improvement.
-Nestlé was the highest rated company with a score of 60 out of 100 possible points; Sun-Rype and Agropur tied for the lowest score at four points.
+The researchers assessed 22 companies, half providing data or clarifying their policies.
+Study criteria did not include the healthfulness of specific products and focused largely on corporate leadership, best practices, and areas of potential improvement.
+Nestlé was the highest-rated company, scoring 60 out of 100 possible points; Sun-Rype and Agropur tied for the lowest score, at four points.

-Overall, companies scored highest for their corporate strategies, by acknowledging obesity and nutrition commitments and efforts in their strategies, missions, and visions.
-Almost no companies had policies related to making healthier products more readily available and at a better price point, and many fared poorly on front-of-package labeling.
+Overall, companies scored highest for their corporate strategies, acknowledging obesity and nutrition commitments and efforts in their strategy, missions, and visions.
+Almost no companies had policies about making healthier products more readily available and at a better price point, and many fared poorly on front-of-package labeling.

-Overall, says Vanderlee, the report highlights the important role the food and beverage industry can play in controlling obesity and reducing diet-related chronic diseases—and the need for future research to monitor industry efforts, especially when it comes to acting on good intentions.
+Vanderlee says the report highlights the important role the food and beverage industry can play in controlling obesity and reducing diet-related chronic diseases.
+It also highlights the need for future research to monitor industry efforts, especially when acting on good intentions.

-And given that not all companies are committed to healthier practices, Vanderlee says, government policies clearly have a role.
+Vanderlee says that government policies have a role, given that not all companies are committed to healthier practices.
 “The Canadian government has introduced the Healthy Eating Strategy to address some of these key aspects of our food environment.
-Time will tell how companies react to these changes, but the industry needs to be part of the solution if we want to see tangible improvements in Canadian diets.”
+Time will tell how companies react to these changes, but the industry needs to be part of the solution to see tangible improvements in Canadian diets.”

 Related Posts